Which of the following statements about the correlation coefficie... | Study Prep in Pearson+

 A

-The correlation coefficient measures the strength and direction of a linear relationship between two variables.
+A correlation coefficient of means there is a strong nonlinear relationship between variables.

 B